bytecodealliance/sig-embedded/Target_Platforms/Embedded-SIG-Target-Platforms.md

 ## Criteria of Device and Software Selection

 The hardware and software targeted in this document should be easily available to anyone who would like to contribute to the Embedded Special Interest Group.
 This means not just specifying a CPU architecture or model, but specifying a development platform / board which can be easily purchased by anyone wishing to contribute.

+### What do we mean by "Target Platform"

+As a Special Interest Group we will discuss new software features for WebAssembly and new interfaces for WASI.
+When we consider these new software features we should keep in mind that any implementation will need to address a minimum set of hardware and operating system features.
+This document aims to define these minimum requirements.

+### How do we use the "Target Platform"

+Please be aware that this doesn't mean that other platforms are excluded, but only that the special interest group will focus on the subset defined in this document.
+For a new feature to be recommended by the Embedded Special Interest Group it should address these minimum hardware and operating system requirements.

+### The Impact of "Moore's Law" on the Embedded Ecosystem

+Moore's law is continuing to impact the embedded ecosystem and new hardware features are continuing to become available.
+This is particularly true when it comes to MPU (memory protection unit) and MMU (memory management units), in some circumstances the the special interest group will target the lowest common denominator, but accept that this is likely to change in the future.
+Please see the discussion on MPU and MMU below.

+### Deployed verses Development Platforms

+Embedded development typically revolves around cross platform development, development on a PC, and deployment on another device.
+The development experience is an important aspect affecting tool and target platform adoption.
+It is therefore important that we ensure we have support for both our Deployed (Target) Platforms and also for our Development Platforms.
+You will see this called out in the operating system and instruction set architectures below.

 ## Approach